meganbontrager/meganbontrager.github.io/01_research.md

 We are investigating how germination cues differ among species and populations, and -->

-### **Variation in plant mating systems across geographic ranges**
+## **Variation in plant mating systems across geographic ranges**

 Climatic gradients underlying a species' range may create gradients in pollinator availability or flowering season length.
 These factors can cause variation in selection for reproductive assurance across the range.
 I've used several approaches to investigate the links between climate, range position, and mating system in *Clarkia pulchella*.
 First, I measured traits on a large set of herbarium specimens and related these traits to climate and isolation (in [Bontrager and Angert 2016, American Journal of Botany](https://doi.org/10.3732/ajb.1500091)), showing that climate may be an important driver of mating system and reproduction, but that important climatic gradients are sometimes heterogeneous across the range.
 In a follow-up experiment ([Bontrager and Angert 2019, Oecologia](https://doi.org/10.1101/372375)), I set up pollinator exclusion plots in natural populations across the range of *C. pulchella* and evaluated whether climate drives variation in reproductive assurance and overall reproduction.
 We found geographic variation in reproductive assurance, but it could not be explained by the climate variables that we considered.
+Devin Gamble (a fantastic UBC undergrad, now grad student at UC Santa Barbara) followed up this work by measuring plastic responses of mating system traits to drought in the growth chambers ([Gamble, Bontrager, and Angert 2016, Botany](https://doi.org/10.1139/cjb-2017-0234)).

 <div class="row">
  <div class="column">